Antetokounmpo scores 36 points, Bucks hold off Bulls 116-113

 TIP-INS

-Bucks: Veteran forward Ersan Ilyasova returned after missing two games with right knee soreness and had nine points and five rebounds in 20 minutes off the bench.
-Budenholzer said Ilyasova and third-year forward Thon Maker will be counted on to help make up for the loss of center John Henson, who had surgery on his left wrist Tuesday.
+Bucks: Veteran forward Ersan Ilyasova returned after missing two games with right knee soreness.
+Bucks coach Mike Budenholzer said Ilyasova and third-year forward Thon Maker will be counted on to help make up for the loss of center John Henson, who had surgery on his left wrist Tuesday.
 Henson is expected to be out at least 12 weeks but could return this season.
 "We've played some really big lineups earlier in the season," Budenholzer said.
 "Without John, we may play some smaller lineups and look at different combinations of guys.
 I think (Maker) knows what he needs to do."

 UP NEXT